 - To proclaim the Good News of the Kingdom - To teach, baptise and nurture new believers - To respond to human need by loving service - To transform unjust structures of society, to challenge violence of every kind - To strive to safeguard the integrity of creation, and sustain and renew the life of the earth.'
-(Anglican Communion.
-Also see document).
+(Anglican Communion).